HACC2021/ChatbotHPU/README.md

  - Recording of videos, which interactively guides the website visitor to the right answer to his problem
  - Customize look and feel of the chatbot on the website (optimize UI)
  - Set rules and triggers (Set widget on specific pages, optimize UX)

+--> the optimization and development of the chatbot takes place with a free no-code/low-code software and not in GitHub

 2. Development of the website: